isomerpages/nlb-biblioasia/_oct-2009/Book Review – Paper Boat: A Convincing Tale.md

 Rajat Das, married with three children, invested a lifetime designing and developing heuristic tools of learning before embarking on *Paper Boat*.
 He grew up in India.
 A Singapore citizen, he lives with his wife Serene Choo and son Shomir.
 He’s an avid tennis and pool player.

 "Honestly, back even in school, Nalini had <br>  begun to realise that right from her birth a <br>  predestinating hand was guiding her.
 She <br>  was a paper boat, in the rough and rapid <br>  river of life, built by a chubby Godchild for his <br>  coarse amusement in heavy rain.
 She was the <br>  eponymous heroine of an adventure story. <br>  This boat would set sail with ease, complete <br>  a journey, enjoy thrills on the way, assimilate <br>  maritime knowledge, use that knowledge to <br>  work the next journey, and in this manner yaw <br>  and turn, to go on and on, smash, rise, smash, <br>  and up then again. <br>
 This trip might perhaps be another of <br>  the treacherously exhilarating sojourns she would <br>  experience for a time, in ways few experienced <br>  them, and move on, only to fetch up at the next <br>  port of call.
-The divine beings up there had <br>  conjured up perhaps a legion of spare boats to <br>  hand; what if the cause-and-effect hull sprang a <br>  leak now and then? <br>" (Extracted from page 483–484, Paper Boat)
+The divine beings up there had <br>  conjured up perhaps a legion of spare boats to <br>  hand; what if the cause-and-effect hull sprang a <br>  leak now and then?" <br>(Extracted from page 483–484, Paper
+Boat)